Nandi366755/Nandi366755/README.md

 - 👀 I’m interested in Supply Chain Data Analytics.
 - 🌱 I’m currently learning Statistics and Data science.
 - 💞️ I’m looking to collaborate on supply chain data analytics or any data science project.
-- 📫 How to reach me via email
+- 📫 I am available at the following address(222366755@tut4life.ac.za).
 - 😄 Pronouns: she/her/it's a girl
 - ⚡ Fun fact: I got to know and love statistics through a MolBioHons programme in Molecular biology at Stellenbosch University.